beatagliscinska/AssetGuardian/README.md

 ### Room for Improvement

 To be improved:
-- make contraints for username and password,
+- make constrains for username and password,
 - add possibility to reset password with link to e-mail,
 - add dropdown list to choose manager from employees' list,

--
+### Cooperators

 This updated README.md file provides clear and concise information about the AssetGuardian application, its features, technologies used, setup process and testing procedures.
 It improves readability for better user understanding.